Skip to content ↓

 INTENT

-We believe Design and Technology is a creative process, involving children in learning about the world we live in.
+Design and technology prepares children to take part in the development of tomorrow’s rapidly changing world.
+Therefore, we want the pupils at Heatherside Junior School to develop their imagination, their critical thinking and their understanding of the world around them through their love of Design and Technology.
 We aim to enable children to become autonomous and keen problem-solvers, both as individuals and as part of a team.
 By engaging in design and technology, children will learn how to think and plan in a logical sequence to overcome problems and find possible solutions.
-Our broad curriculum will allow pupils to be inspired by work of engineers, designers, chefs and architects and to use own their ideas and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others needs and values; making links and connections between subjects including S.T.E.M.
+Our broad curriculum allows pupils to use their ideas and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others' needs and values; making links and connections between subjects including S.T.E.M.
 (Science, Technology, Engineering and Maths).
+We evaluate past and present design technology and the ways these have influenced modern society.
+The pupils are taught to combine their designing and making skills with knowledge and understanding in order to design and make a product.
 Our Growth Mindset approach at Heatherside is especially relevant to the DT curriculum, where mistakes and failures are sometimes necessary aspects of a design process.

 IMPLEMENTATION

 In addition to our DT curriculum, we provide a range of additional opportunities for children to develop and use their DT skills.
-These include Mix-Up Mornings where children take part in a challenge task, Theme Weeks/Days, Family Afternoons and homework activities.
+These include Mix-Up Mornings where children take part in a challenge task, theme Weeks/Days, family Afternoons and homework activities.
+The school also has a Children’s Kitchen and through the support of parent helpers, offers all children the chance to cook three times a year additional to the National Curriculum expectations.

 IMPACT